-Great weight will be given to the conservation and enhancement of listed buildings and ancient monuments as statutorily protected, heritage assets such as Furnace Mill.
+Great weight will be given to the conservation and enhancement of listed buildings and ancient monuments as statutorily protected, heritage assets.
 Development proposals causing any harm or loss to these assets will require clear and convincing justification.
-Accordingly, development proposals which lead to substantial harm to the conservation and continued viable use of the assets will only be permitted where:
+Accordingly, development proposals which adversely impact on the continued preservation, conservation and use of these assets will only be permitted in wholly exceptional circumstances where:

-- The nature of the building means that it cannot be put to any viable use - the proposed development will result in substantial benefits which outweigh the loss of, or damage to, the historic asset and - the opportunity is provided to record any historic asset affected and to provide information to the public by appropriate means
+- the proposals comply with other relevant planning policies and - the applicant has demonstrated that there is no other way of accommodating the proposed development, and - the proposed development will result in substantial benefits which outweigh the loss of, or damage to, the historic asset and - the opportunity is provided to record any historic asset affected and to provide information to the public by appropriate means